montjoie/bbci/README.md

 ```

 The following config overlays are hardcoded:
 * fulldebug:	Enable all debug options
 * fullcrypto:	Enable all crypto options
 * fulldrm:	Enable all DRM options
 * fullsound:	Enable all sound options
+* vanilla:	Disable all builtin changes
+* nomodule:	Replace all CONFIG from modules to builtin

 ### Device job template
 ```